philz0918/philz0918.github.io/_pages/about.md

 Prior to joining UF, I earned a **Bachelor’s degree in Library and Information Science (LIS) and Data Science** from **Sungkyunkwan University**, and a **Master of Science in Data Science** from the **Luddy School of Informatics, Computing, and Engineering at Indiana University**.

+I am a passionate CrossFitter and ski lover🎿.